Rum is nice to sip or mix into Daiquiri & Grog cocktails. It's Passover friendly, being grain-free. Make a cocktail today, no beach required!

-Why these recipe works
+Why these recipes works

 The Jewish holiday of Passover challenges the creativity of many a baker.